davidatthepark/graphql_course/notes/graphql-101.md

 ## Mutations

 The mutation operator is how you create, update, delete data.
 This is as opposed to the query operation which allows you to read data.

+## Subscriptions

+The subscription operator allows you to have real-time data.
+GraphQL uses websockets under the hood.